mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Motherboard

 The first decision was motherboard size.
-I've always appreciated my Synology DS412+'s nice and compact form factor.
+I've always appreciated my Synology DS412+'s compact form factor.
 I've never built a computer with a mini-ITX motherboard before, and this seemed like a good opportunity.

 I chose the [ASUS Prime A320I-K](https://www.asus.com/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/) for a few reasons: